 Many men, estimates place the number between 40 to 60%, suffer from gynecomastia, the clinical term for enlarged male breasts.
 Most men do nothing about their enlarged breasts, other than maybe being reluctant to remove their shirts when at the beach or on a boat.
 The condition can really impact a man’s self-esteem.

 Dr. Ferraro performs male breast reduction surgery to correct the condition.
 He removes excess skin, fat, and glandular tissue from the breasts, returning them to a normal size, and at the same time returning the patient’s self-confidence.
+Call 201-664-8000 today to schedule a Gynecomastia consultation at our Paramus, NJ office!

 There isn’t a direct cause/effect with gynecomastia.
 The condition is very common in teenage boys going through puberty, affecting up to 70% of them.
 In these younger patients, the cause is hormonal.
 Both estrogen and testosterone surge during this time, dictating changes such as enlarged breasts.
 In teens, this condition passes with the end of puberty.